 - Imagining a full computer, and file backups

 - Backing up multiple computers

 - Ensuring your data backup plan covers off-site backup

 - After that, Long-term support

-I offer NAS (Network Attached Storage) solutions from Synology, Buffalo, QNAP, Western Digital (WD), Netgear and other manufacturers.
-I am partnered with Carbonite and work with SpiderOak, DropBox, Google Drive, IDrive, and other cloud backup and storage providers.
-My experience with software solutions focused on Macrium, Acronis, Veeam, Commvault, Microsoft, Symantec and others.
+I offer NAS (Network Attached Storage) solutions from Synology, Buffalo, QNAP, Western Digital (WD), Netgear, and other manufacturers.
+I am partnered or work with Backblaze, Carbonite, SpiderOak, DropBox, Google Drive, IDrive, and other cloud backup and storage providers.
+My experience with software solutions focused on Macrium, Acronis, Veeam, Commvault, Microsoft, Symantec, and others.

 Protecting large volumes of data

-One of the hurdles in backups today is hard drive capacity and file size has grown.
+One of the hurdles in backups today is hard drive capacity and file size have grown.
 If you have large amounts of data, then, storing multiple backups will take more space.
-Fortunately, most cloud service providers have plans of 1TB or over and local backups solutions are readily available for 2TB to 8TB for home users, and 6TB and beyond for small businesses.
+Fortunately, most cloud service providers have plans of 1TB or over, and local backups solutions are readily available for 2TB to 8TB for home users, and 6TB and beyond for small businesses.

 Full Computer Images or Cloning

-Setting up a full computer image backup or clone lets you make an exact copy of computer.
-This not only lets you protect your data, but it stores your operating system, drives, all software and settings and you have the assurance that everything is securely saved in an easily recovered backup file.
-Modern disk imaging tools support restoring backup form local computers, network devices such as a NAS and allow booting or restoration from USB drives.
+Setting up a full computer image backup or clone lets you make an exact copy of the computer.
+This not only lets you protect your data, but it stores your operating system, drives, all software, and settings and you have the assurance that everything is securely saved in an easily recovered backup file.
+Modern disk imaging tools support restoring backup from local computers, network devices such as a NAS and allow booting or restoration from USB drives.